The past year has reminded us that although we may face significant challenges and tragic loss, our community is better when we join together.

 How are funds distributed?

-Grants to nonprofits are made on a rolling basis.
-As fundraising continues through the outbreak and recovery phases of the crisis, the Fund will adapt to emerging needs as the situation evolves.
+Grants to nonprofits are made on a rolling basis as funding becomes available.
+Fundraising will continue through the outbreak and recovery phases of the crisis, and grantmaking will adapt to emerging needs.

 Ways to Donate